zztin/NanoRCS/01_preprocess_nanorcs/README.md

 ```
 3. Downstream filtering: A snakemake workflow in this folder can be used for downstream filtering.
 After acquiring bam files from the standard cyclomicsseq bioinformatics pipeline, a specialized pipeline
 to separate reads with backbone and reads without backbone was applied.
 This downstream filtering can also merge
 multiple runs with same sample name and continue the analysis for the merged file.
+Please continue in
-`consensus_nanorcs` folder as a snakemake workflow.
+`consensus_nanorcs` folder, where you will find a snakemake workflow.
+4. Install snakemake in your environment (installation suggestion see snakemake website: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
-4. Create (a) a samplesheet and (b) a configfile in folder `configs` accordingly.
+5. Create (a) a samplesheet and (b) a configfile in folder `consensus_nanorcs/configs` accordingly.
-5. An example snakemake submission script:
+6. An example snakemake submission script at the folder `consensus_nanorcs`:
 ```angular2html
 snakemake --configfiles configs/config_example.yaml
 ```
+7. Expected output folder is defined in configs/config.yaml.
+As an example, we designed the output folder at
+`NanoRCS/output/01_preprocess_nanorcs/consensus_filtered`.
+8. Bam files for downstream analyses will appear within this folder with filenames: `NanoRCS/output/01_preprocess_nanorcs/consensus_filtered/final_bam/*_clean_merge_runs.bam`.
+Downstream analyses take bam files from here.
+9. Library complexity estimation for Suppl.
+Fig 1 will appear at `NanoRCS/output/01_preprocess_nanorcs/consensus_filtered/bam_complexity`.
+Plotting scripts can be found in folder `10_figures`.

 ## II.
 Raw NanoRCS bam files for SNV error rate (Fig 2A).
 Folder:  raw_nanorcs_error_rate

-1. From fastq -> bam
+1. From fastq -> bam, use Snakemake pipeline in `raw_nanorcs_error_rate` after updating `config.yaml`.
-`raw_nanorcs_error_rate/`

 2. From bam with all alignments -> bam with only first alignment
    1. Use first_align_nanorcs_wrapper.sh to submit `first_align_nanorcs.py` per chromosome.